Cossack’s Pineapple Ground Cherry

 68 days to harvest Physalis pruinosa

 A taste of the tropics, these irresistibly sweet, marble-sized fruits will delight you with abundance!
-At Fruition, we’re often savoring each Organic Cossack’s Pineapple Ground Cherry by the 4th of July and they just don’t stop ’til frost.
+At Fruition, we’re often savoring each Cossack’s Pineapple Ground Cherry by the 4th of July and they just don’t stop ’til frost.
 Popping each golden fruit out of her golden husk is always a joy!
 We’ve heard of folx making ground cherries pies, jam, chutney and all kinds of wonders; we generally just pop them straight in our mouths, as often as possible.

 Organic Cossack’s Pineapple Ground Cherry